 Glaucoma is one of the most common reasons for vision loss in the world.
 It is difficult to diagnose because in most patients there are no symptoms until the disease is very advanced and permanent vision loss has occurred.
 This is one of the reasons regular routine eye exams are important for older patients.

 There are two main types of glaucoma.
-So-called ‘angle-closure’ glaucoma may occur at any age and is accompanied by sudden pain, red eye, and blurry vision.
-The most common type of glaucoma is called ‘progressive open angle’ glaucoma.
+So-called ‘angle-closure’ glaucoma may occur at any age and is accompanied by sudden pain, red-eye, and blurry vision.
+The most common type of glaucoma is called ‘progressive open-angle’ glaucoma.
 Patients with this type of glaucoma are typically older.
-Other risk factors include high intra-ocular pressure, a history of glaucoma in the family, thin cornea tissue, and a characteristic appearance of the optic nerve when examined.
+Other risk factors include high intraocular pressure, a history of glaucoma in the family, thin corneal tissue, and a characteristic appearance of the optic nerve when examined.
 Side or ‘peripheral’ vision is first damaged, and advanced disease may cause blindness.

 Tonometry measures the fluid pressure inside your eye (intraocular pressure).
 This test helps your eye doctor detect glaucoma, a disease that damages the optic nerve.
 Several methods to measure intraocular pressure are available, including: